SiddhantTandon/SiddhantTandon.github.io/index.md

 ## Hello there!
 <img src="images/Logo2-5_crop.gif"/>
-I hail from India, to know more about me, click [here](about).
+Welcome to my website! <br>
-You can access my [Updated resume](/pdf/SiddhantTandon_updated_resume_Dec1.pdf), where my research experiences are listed.
+You can access my [Updated resume](/pdf/SiddhantTandon_updated_resume_Dec1.pdf).
 <br><br>
 Quick links: [About Me](about), [Projects](#projects), [Skills](#skills), [Leadership](#leadership-experience)

-To learn more about how I came up with my logo, go [here](logo).
+To learn more about how I came up with my logo, click [here](logo).

 ---
 ## Projects

+I have listed a few projects from my graduate and undergraduate experiences.

 ---
 [Multi Agent Control](aerosp_740_panagou)[Control lyapunov functions, SW-MSR filter]